 The French Press as an office coffee substitute.

-Typically, office coffee pools involve a drip-pot.
-My recommend, however, is to try to recruit a few co-workers for a French press pool.
+Typically, office coffee pools involve a drip pot.
+My recommendation, however, is to try to recruit a few co-workers for a French press pool.
 A hot-water source in the office is a prerequisite; pool members can take care of everything else.
 Somebody needs to keep a French press at his or her desk, and everybody takes turns buying premium beans, coarse-grinding them, and bringing them to work in an airtight container.
 If there is an office freezer available, it’s a judgment call as to whether it should be used to store the ground beans.

 Pressed coffee isn’t for everybody, and that’s precisely the point.
 Press pools at the office have a bit of a cult feeling.
 Those involved tend to be appreciative of great coffee, and grateful somebody had gone the extra mile to bring in a press.
 At the above-mentioned dot-com, and later as an editor for a community newspaper, I really bonded with some fellow press pool members at work.
 Often, they were coworkers I barely knew before discovering they liked intense, sediment-heavy coffee.
 Great coffee, interesting people, cost-saving, gasoline-conserving.
 What’s not to like?